 The number of subscribers to home telephone services in Canada continued to decrease in 2011, falling by 2.7% to 12.2 million.
 The average monthly bill of a telephone line was slightly lower, from $31.35 in 2010 to $31.23 in 2011.

 The number of Canadian households that subscribe to basic television service increased by 2.2% to 11.8 million, equivalent to 89.6% of all households.
 Cable companies served the majority, or 69.9% of subscribers, while satellite companies served 24.5% and companies that deliver television programming through telephone lines (known as an Internet Protocol Television service) served 5.6% of subscribers.
 The average television subscriber paid $61.86 per month, an increase from $59.73 in 2010.

-Luxie is a pretty young woman in Canada that sent us this picture of her giving props to our 84444.ca mobile marketing site.
-It seems as though Luxie’s employer had some great success with using 84444 for her business.
+Luxie is a pretty young woman in Canada that sent supports our 84444.ca mobile marketing site.
+Luxie’s employer had some great success with using 84444 for her business.

 Mobile marketing in Canada is in its infancy so few customers are receiving many text message promotions on their Blackberry’s and other cell phones.
 That really helps the messages stand out, said Luxie.
 We agreee that Luxie is a standout.

 Luxie and her company had some great success with mobile marketing platform 84444.ca.